awsdocs/amazon-s3-userguide/doc_source/empty-bucket.md

 ## Using a lifecycle configuration<a name="empty-bucket-lifecycle"></a>

+If use a lifecycle policy to empty your bucket, the lifecycle policy should include non\-current versions, delete markers, and incomplete multipart uploads\.

 You can configure lifecycle on your bucket to expire objects and request that Amazon S3 delete expired objects\.
 You can add lifecycle configuration rules to expire all or a subset of objects that have a specific key name prefix\.
 For example, to remove all objects in a bucket, you can set a lifecycle rule to expire objects one day after creation\.

 If your bucket has versioning enabled, you can also configure the rule to expire noncurrent objects\.
 To fully empty the contents of a versioning\-enabled bucket, you must configure an expiration policy on both current and noncurrent objects in the bucket\.

+Amazon S3 supports a bucket lifecycle rule that you can use to direct Amazon S3 to stop multipart uploads that don't complete within a specified number of days after being initiated\.
+We recommend that you configure this lifecycle rule to minimize your storage costs\.
+For more information, see [Configuring a bucket lifecycle policy to abort incomplete multipart uploads](mpu-abort-incomplete-mpu-lifecycle-config.md)\.

-For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md) and [Expiring objects](lifecycle-expire-general-considerations.md)\.
+For more information about using a lifecycle configuration to empty a bucket, see [Setting lifecycle configuration on a bucket](how-to-set-lifecycle-configuration-intro.md) and [Expiring objects](lifecycle-expire-general-considerations.md)\.